 (b) where the licensee is a body corporate, an event described in section 102(1)(a) or (b) has occurred.

-[Section 92 amended by No. 12 of 1998 s.
+[Section 92 amended: No. 12 of 1998 s.
 63.]

 92A.
 Cancellation of suspension

 If the Director is satisfied that the suspension of the operation of a licence or permit under this Division is no longer justified, the Director shall cancel that suspension.